EqualifyEverything/equalify-v2-dashboard-mocks/README.md

 3. **Ignore Item 2.** It's a false positive.
 4. **Hide ignored items in view options** to unclutter list.
 5. **Group by page.** Lucy is only concerned with checking out the updates on the pages.
+6. Create ticket and edit audit:
+    - **Select all items under a page and generate a ticket.** Lucy needs to tell developers to fix things.
+    - **Copy Ticket.** Lucy copies content to send it to her team.
-6. **Edit Audit.** Lucy wants to make sure the audit includes what OCR demands.
+    - **Edit Audit.** Lucy wants to make sure the audit includes what OCR demands.
 7. **Create a new check.** Existing checks don't include an important check that OCR demands.
 8. **Save check with the following info: check name "focus-state", "Category": "General Quality Assurance", check code: `const cssBefore = await page.evaluate(() => {const focusedElement = document.activeElement return window.getComputedStyle(focusedElement).outline; // Check outline or another focus-specific property});`.** This check makes sure tabbed links visually display the focus state.
 9. **Go back home.**